 Note.
-There are no material differences between the above computation and the Company's corresponding unaudited Form 1-FR-FCM filing as of December 31, 2023.
+There are no material differences between the above computation and the Company's corresponding unaudited Form 1-FR-FCM filing as of December 31, 2024 as filed January 27, 2025.

-CFTC FORM 1-FR-FCM STATEMENT OF SECURED AMOUNTS AND FUNDS HELD IN SEPARATE ACCOUNTS PURSUANT TO COMMISSION REGULATION 30.7 AS OF 12/31/2023
+CFTC FORM 1-FR-FCM STATEMENT OF SECURED AMOUNTS AND FUNDS HELD IN SEPARATE ACCOUNTS PURSUANT TO COMMISSION REGULATION 30.7 AS OF 12/31/2024